kgish/skillzz/README.md

 During the installation the user table is populated with a number of pre-defined users, these are:

-* admin@skillzz.com / admin123
+* admin@skillzz.com / password
-* customer1@skillzz.com / customer123
+* worker@skillzz.com / password
-* customer2@skillzz.com / customer456
+* customer@skillzz.com / password
-* worker1@skillzz.com / worker123
+* viewer@skillzz.com / password
-* worker2@skillzz.com / worker456
+* manager@skillzz.com / password

+In addition to those, the database is seeded with random users using the [Faker](https://github.com/stympy/faker) gem.

 ## Roles